|

 If the pan is scooped at least once a day, preferably twice a day,

-they will be more likely to use it.
+the cat will be more likely to use it.
 Both wet areas and solids

 should be removed daily.
 Cats are fastidious animals and